Cannabis extracts consistently get more popular in dispensaries from medical to recreational states.

 Rick Simpson Oil (RSO)

 This extraction became popular in 2003.
-It is named after its creator, Rick Simpson.
+This oil gets its name from its creator, Rick Simpson.
 Simpson claimed that he treated his own skin cancer with a homemade remedy made from cannabis.
-He used pure naphtha or isopropyl alcohol and soaked cannabis to slowly draw out the terpenes and cannabinoids.
+He used pure naphtha or isopropyl alcohol and soaked cannabis to draw out the terpenes and cannabinoids slowly.
 The mixture has the consistency of molasses and requires absolutely no smoking.
 Just add a blob to joint or place directly into the mouth between the inside of the lip and outside of the gums.
 Most of today’s RSO is made from alcohol.